HesusG/data-blog/content/posts/anova_I/index.md

 4. **Repeated Measures ANOVA**: Used when the same experimental units are measured multiple times.
 5. **MANOVA (Multivariate Analysis of Variance)**: Used when there are multiple dependent variables.

+## Key Terminology in ANOVA

+- **Factors or Treatments**: The independent variables in the experiment.
+- **Factor Levels**: The values or categories that the independent variables take.
+- **Sampling Error**: The error due to randomness in the selection of sample elements.
+- **Total Variation (SS)**: The sum of squared differences between each observation and the overall mean.
+- **Explained Variation (SSB)**: The part of the total variation that can be attributed to differences between groups.
+- **Unexplained Variation (SSW)**: The part of the total variation that cannot be explained by differences between groups.

 ---

+## ANOVA Assumptions

+For ANOVA results to be valid, certain assumptions must be met:

+1. **Normality**: The errors should follow a normal distribution.
+2. **Independence**: Observations of the dependent variable should be independent of each other.
+3. **Homoscedasticity**: Also known as homogeneity of variances.
+The variances of the groups should be equal.
+4. **Additive Model**: The model that best explains the behavior of the dependent variable should be additive.
+5. **Balanced Case**: Ideally, there should be an equal number of observations at each factor level.

 ## ANOVA in Practical Data Science